-There’s no better way to tell Mom she’s sweet than to bake her one of these pretty cakes.
+There’s no better way to thank Mom for all that she does than with a homemade treat.
 From classics like carrot cake and hummingbird cake to swirled pound cake and Bundts drizzled with icing, these recipes are sure to make her day extra special.

 Photo By: Chantell Quernemoen

 Photo By: Matt Armendariz ©2014, Television Food Network, G.P.
 All Rights Reserved

 ©Lisa Shin Photography, Inc